About the South Eastern Centre Against Sexual Assault

 The South Eastern Centre Against Sexual Assault & Family Violence (SECASA) provides services in Victoria, Australia within the Mornington Peninsula, City of Frankston, Bayside, Port Phillip, Stonnington Glen Eira and Kingston local government areas.
 In addition we also work in the Cities of Greater Dandenong, Casey and Cardinia growth corridor.

-We offer a range of services including counselling for victim/survivors of sexual and physical assault, children and adults, female and male.
+We offer a range of services including counselling for victim/survivors of sexual and physical assault, children from the age of 4 and adults, female and male.
 The Centre works with non-offending family members, partners, caregivers and support workers.
 In addition we run a treatment program for young people with sexually abusive behaviours between the ages of 10-17.

 We also offer a range of alternate approaches to healing including art, reflexology, gym, yoga and support groups.